min2ha/ukwa-site/content/target/43860/index.en.md

   "subject": "EU Referendum"
 }

-# BBC: The people hoping to persuade UK to vote to stay in the EU

 Meet the men and women who have been given the job of persuading Britain to stay in the EU in 23 June's referendum.